PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 placeholder-MatMul assignment and all nested guard logic.
 Then update terminal, SE/FC/Gather, architecture, and bounded-store contracts, validate, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Primary generic final reconciliation implementation

+The mixed-singleton Concat, nested placeholder/binary, and SE/FC/Gather results now use stable invoked-only `shape_reconciliation.primary.final_*` records.
+Their zero defaults and local targets were removed.
+The separately consumed `_final_placeholder_matmul_static_shape_stats` assignment remains unchanged and still controls the nested binary-reconciliation guard.

+Validation completed sequentially under core-only `uv`:

+- direct family, terminal, SE/FC/Gather, and store contracts:
+  `79 passed in 2.57s`;
+- broader affected contracts: `144 passed in 3.83s`;
+- lowerer architecture contracts: `258 passed in 19.17s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+The bounded store now covers 39 phase IDs.
+No real-model conversion was required.
+After committing and pushing, treat the six final SiNet-specific reconciliations as their own semantic family.
+Characterize the complete chain and successor order before migration; do not mix it with earlier late/static shape observations.
+Never create, update, or reopen a pull request.